ViralTexts/gtr-clusters/clusters/18600104-sn82014511-WomansVeneration.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 only something high and strong to
 climb up by and w’hen th v find
 it be it ever so rough in tli dark
 they catch upon it An kinstances
 Are not wanting of those who have
 good and bad which such a stand turned away from the flattery of
-ur
+urd
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://texashistory.unt.edu/iiif/ark:/67531/metapth846311/m1/1/pct:61.266667,49.008643,24.400000,4.422979/!600,600/0/default.jpg"/>
 </td>